dowski/statvent/README.rst

     This function is useful for values that can fluctuate, like number of concurrent users, connections to a database, winning streaks, etc.

+`pipestatic.stats.record(name, value, format_func=str.format)`

+    Call it with the `name` of a stat and a value.
+By default the `name` must include a `{0}` format placeholder.
+Internally, the value is appended to a deque.
+When the pipe is read, the stats recorder will calculate some aggregate statistics from the contents of the deque (by default a few percentile breaks and the mean).

+    **If your stat name scheme conflicts with the default `str.format` function you can provide your own function to format the stat name to include the calculated percentile labels.**

 The names of stats just need to be byte strings.
-You can format them however you want, include whatever punctuation makes you happy, etc. Values can be integers or floats.
+You can format them however you want, include whatever punctuation makes you happy, etc. If you want percentiles or other calculated stats (using `pipestatic.stats.record`), you'll need to take a bit of extra care when formatting your stat names.

+Values can be integers or floats.
 Be aware that once you use a float, that stat will remain a float.
 It probably doesn't matter that much, but now you know.

 The Named Pipe
 ==============